AguaClara/Textbook/Flow_Control_and_Measurement/ET_Design.rst

     :align: center
     :alt: entrance tank diagram

     The entrance tank contains the influent pipe, trash rack, overflow pipe, grit chamber with hoppers, pipe stubs for drainage, a waste channel, the LFOM, the lever arm of the chemical dosing system (not pictured), and a pipe leading to the flocculator.
+(EMW - How to do figure captions?)

 In some AguaClara plants, the entrance tank, flocculators, and sedimentation tanks are separated by walkways.
-However, a more space efficient approach would be to arrange the entrance tank in a channel next to the flocculator as shown in :numref:`Plant_Layout_Option`.
-This avoids the need for buried pipes to carry water underneath the walkway from one component to the other and simplifies construction.
+However, a more space efficient approach would be to arrange the entrance tank in a channel next to the flocculator as shown in :numref:`figure_Plant_Layout_Option`.
+(EMW - need help linking figure number), This avoids the need for buried pipes to carry water underneath the walkway from one component to the other and simplifies construction.

+(EMW - why isn't my picture centered?)

  .. _figure_Plant_Layout_Option:

 .. figure:: ../Images/Plant_Layout_Option.png
-    :width: 900px
+    :width: 600px
     :align: center
     :alt: Layout of entrance tank alongside plant treatment train